-Percocet consumption rewires the nervous system by providing an excess of “feel-good hormones” which help in suppressing pain signals.
+Percocet consumption rewires the nervous system by providing an excess of “feel-good hormones,” which help suppress pain signals.
 With a constant flow of these hormones, the brain gets used to functioning in their presence.
-Therefore, when a person stops consuming Percocet, the brain takes some time to reattain the original non-opioid state.
+Therefore, when a person stops consuming Percocet, the brain takes some time to return to the original non-opioid state.
 This period is when the Percocet withdrawal symptoms occur.

 Percocet Withdrawal Symptoms

 After prolonged usage, when the body is deprived of an addictive drug, it goes into withdrawal mode.
 The withdrawal symptoms can be very uncomfortable and even painful.
-There are both physical and psychological withdrawal symptoms associated with the discontinuation of Percocet.
+There are both physical and psychological withdrawal symptoms associated with stopping Percocet use.